9EOR9/php-mariadb-rfc/README.md

 # MariaDB PHP Driver Benchmarks: `executemany`

-This repository contains performance benchmarks for the MariaDB PHP RFC, comparing the new `mysqli_stmt::executemany()` method against traditional `execute()` loops and `LOAD DATA LOCAL INFILE`.
+his repository contains performance benchmarks for the MariaDB PHP RFC, comparing the new `mysqli_stmt::executemany()` method against traditional `execute()` loops and `LOAD DATA LOCAL INFILE`.

+## Introdution ##

+It is impossible to say that `"executemany()` is 'n-times' faster than a sequential `execute()`" loop as a universal rule.
+The performance delta is highly dependent on two primary factors: hardware processing power and network latency."

+For this reason, two distinct scenarios were chosen for this analysis to demonstrate the impact of these factors:

+1. **Localhost:** A very fast connection via `unix_socket`, representing minimal overhead and peak hardware throughput.
+2. **Raspberry Pi 4:** A resource-constrained client connected via Ethernet, representing a real-world remote hardware scenario where network latency and CPU limitations typically bottleneck database operations.

 ## Environment Specifications